Click for a PDF version of the Fall 2017 syllabus

 - To explore closely the relationship between form and content in design applications.

-- To learn to apply the theories of visual communication to problems of multi-dimension.
+- To learn to apply the theories of visual communication to problems of multi-dimension and campaign strategy.

 - To explore the effects of sequential presentation of visual information.